merdok/homebridge-miot/supported_devices.md

 ## Supported devices

+Devices listed here only indicate that a device has been tested and working!
+Even if your device is not on the list it might work correctly so you should always try adding it to the plugin!

 Devices marked as 🔵[MiCloud] require a MiCloud connection.
 Please specify the `micloud` property in the `config.json`
 Devices marked as 🔴[BLE Mesh] and 🟡[Zigbee] require a connection over a Gateway or Hub.